 Today we will be showing you an information gathering tutorial with the harvester tool.
 We will see how to run a harvester and what are the ways a hacker can use the harvester tool for pentesting and information gathering purposes.
 If you have not yet read about harvesters then be sure to read the intro about harvesters.

 Harvestor is an information-gathering tool that is built by the guys at edge security and is included by default in Kali Linux.
 The goal of this tool is to find and gather all emails addresses, subdomains, hosts, ports, employee names, and banners that can provide sensitive information about the target.

 But the unique part is that Harvester doesn’t use any advanced algorithms to crack passwords, test firewalls, or sniff data on networks.
 Instead, it gathers public information available on the internet automatically.

 Why collect this public information, you might ask?

 Well, in any pen-testing task, the first thing you need to do is know your target.
 The more information you have about the target, the easier it is to hack the target victim.
 You can really useful information like the email address to target for phishing or which domains are vulnerable on the company network.
-You can also use this information for social engineering attacks which are the top of every hacker’s arsenal
+You can also use this information for social engineering attacks which are at the top of every hacker’s arsenal

 By using this tool critical information that companies knowing or unknowingly disclose can be obtained legally and used to understand the target.
-So without further ado, let’s use harvester.
+So without further ado, let’s use a harvester.

 Using the harvester tool in kali Linux